codeignition/codeignition.github.io/_drafts/2015-05-25-rubymotion-todo-app.md

 **Adding a task**

-Now we will implement that when we add a task it goes to the list.
+Now we will implement the function of when a task is created it gets added to the list.

 **using attr_accessor**

-Now we need to alter these views from different functions, so we will use the attr_accessor and so the we can set and use attributes :).
+Now we need to alter these views from different functions, so we will use the attr_accessor so that we can set and use attributes :)

 `attr_accessor :text_area, :task_list, :add_task_button`